-Posted on about 1 month ago by Larry O'Leary
+Posted on 4 months ago by Larry O'Leary

 Boston Scientific, CÚRAM and SFI announce medical device research collaboration

 A new research project between CÚRAM, the SFI Research Centre for Medical Devices based at National University Ireland (NUI) Galway, and Boston Scientific has been announced in Washington by Taoiseach Leo Varadkar.

 (Photo: L-R: Dr Carmel McGroarty Mitchell, CÚRAM industry programme manager;Prof Abhay Pandit, scientific director, CÚRAM; Prof Mark Ferguson, SFI; Taoiseach Leo Varadkar TD; and Dr David Knapp, vice-president, corporate research, Boston Scientific)

 The research will enhance medical devices that allow surgeons to support minimally invasive procedures when carrying out life-saving repairs for aneurysms and aortic valve repair.
 It is one of several new research projects emerging from the collaboration between CÚRAM and Boston Scientific.

 Bringing together clinical and industry expertise and experience with biomedical and scientific research excellence

 This new project, led by CÚRAM principal investigator (PI) Dr Niamh Hynes, offers the potential to develop new devices by bringing together clinical and industry expertise and experience with biomedical and scientific research excellence.

 Interventional cardiology is a branch of cardiology dealing specifically with catheter-based treatment of structural heart diseases.
 Minimally invasive transcatheter procedures for aortic valve repair, which involve inserting a replacement valve are being used more frequently, reducing the risk of surgery for patients.